 There is one unique feature of this backpack that we particularly like.
 The main compartment closes with a drawstring instead of the regular backpack buckle.
 Some actually may not like this feature, but we find that if you are stuffing a lot of items into your backpack and are carrying something long, like maybe some shin guards, you can have them sticking out of your backpack while still tightly closed.

 This backpack gives you sufficient storage space that will allow you enough room for all of your important gear.
-You can comfortably pack your fighting gloves, Jiu Jitsu Kimono, guards and other necessities with no issue.
+You can comfortably pack your fighting gloves, Jiu Jitsu Kimono, guards, head gear and other necessities with no issue.
 The bag has been created with mesh beats that are entirely ventilated, allowing for unwanted odor to easily seep out and preserve the well being of your supplies.
 While the backpack remains tough in nature, it is extremely light and will not add on extra pounds when you go to transport your Jiu Jitsu accessories in it.

 Overall the back is versatile for numerous occasions and gives you the sufficient space needed to store all your necessary belongings.
 All in all, consumers give lots of positive feedback regarding the pack with little, if any reports of difficulties while using it.